kyassini/manipulation_experiments/README.md

     These values can be found by `rostopic echo /camera/depth/camera_info` and using the [structure of the CameraInfo msg](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/CameraInfo.html) to determine the k matrix.
  1. The transformation currently used (manipulation.py) is not ideal due to differences between the grasp axes.
 More detail is provided in the file along with a potential solution.

+ ## Improvements:
+ Get the arm running with ROS Melodic to use python3 so that the latest version of everything can just be used.
+ Figure out the transfrom issue as described above and in manipulation.py